Skip to main content

 Each result contains:

-• content: The relevant text chunk from the document
+• text: The relevant text chunk from the document

-• score: Relevance score (0-1, higher is more relevant)
+• similarity: Relevance score (0-1, higher is more relevant)

 Using in Agent prompts: